This season, spookify your house or office with this DIY light-up Halloween wreath!

 If you see any black smudges, let the wreath sit for another 20–30 minutes.

 Step 3: Wrap the string lights

 Wrap the string lights tightly around the wreath base.
 You can wrap the lights evenly or cluster a section for more depth.
-Since our lights had spiders, we decided to group them together on the bottom left side.
+Because our lights had spiders, we decided to group them together on the bottom-left side.

 Step 4: Attach the snakes

 Using hot glue, attach the snakes to the wreath, one by one.
 To give the wreath more depth, use black zip ties to attach a few snakes to each other before gluing them to the wreath.

 If the snakes are coming loose, hold them down for 30 seconds after you glue them so they stick firmly to the wreath.
 You can also tuck part of the snakes into the wreath for a more textured look and extra hold.